We are rethinking how we manage land that delivers for people and the environment

 Carbon Processing

-Once at optimal condition the woodchip is then fed into a high temperature pyrolysis plant which breaks down the biomass through thermal decomposition (Pyrolysis is the heating of material without oxygen)
+The woodchip is then fed into a high temperature pyrolysis plant which breaks down the biomass through thermal decomposition (Pyrolysis is the heating of material without oxygen)

 The three products generated are: